Someone sent me the following email a few weeks back:

 They can’t handle the truth

 No matter how constructive your criticism, the only way to deliver it is to absolutely load it with adulation.
 Even then, if a narcissist is not keen on hearing what you have to say, they’ll react undesirably, angrily or even violently.
 It is nearly impossible to peacefully confront a narcissist.
-If you have a partner you find very difficult to communicate with, you may have a narcissist at your hands.
+If you have a partner you find very difficult to communicate with, you may have a narcissist on your hands.

 They are never wrong